DataDog/hiring-engineers/answers.md

 ```
 launchctl start com.datadoghq.agent
 ```
-These particular instructions are for a macOSX agent such as mine.
-They can be different for other OS systems.

-We can then see all the postgres metrics appear in the metric explorer and dashboard.
+I can then see all the postgres metrics appear in the metric explorer and dashboard.

 <img src="Screenshots/metric_exporer.png"></img>

-If we check the <a href="https://app.datadoghq.com/dashboard/lists">dashboard list page <a/> we can see that Postgres is present in the list:
+If I check the <a href="https://app.datadoghq.com/dashboard/lists">dashboard list page <a/> we can see that Postgres is present in the list:

 <img src="Screenshots/Dashboard.png"></img>